tedwards947/es6-react-workshop/class.md

 **Note:** When you extend an ES6 class this way, it's critical that it goes after the class declaration.
 Unlike functions and variables in JavaScript, **classes are NOT hoisted**.

+Run your project by doing `npm run build` and `npm run start-static` and try it out!

+## Is that all?

+Congrats, we've now got a fully functional client-side video player webapp!

+We have a problem though.
+In the address bar in your browser, type `localhost:8080/video/3` and hit enter.
+We expect it to go to the fourth video in our list, but instead we get nothing!

+# Universal JavaScript

+Luckily a solution is on the horizon.
+What's wrong is that we don't have a server that knows how to interperet the route `/videos/3`.
+Sure, the client can, but `http-server` is looking for that route in vain.
+We need a server to solve our problems.

+Since React is just virtual dom etc etc

 <hr />